A man stands in a red convertible car.

 Location Loading Bay

-African Caribbean communities in the 1980s is brought vividly back to life in local photographer Victor Wedderburn’s first exhibition.
+African Caribbean communities in the 1980s are brought vividly back to life in local photographer Victor Wedderburn’s first exhibition.

 Victor Wedderburn Jr arrived in the UK from Jamaica in 1971 at the age of 16, joining his Windrush Generation parents here in Bradford.
 When redundancy took his job at Crofts Engineers in the early 1980s, he used his pay-off to buy a second-hand camera and film developing kit, then set about documenting life in the city.